Roshanaka9hunnidbands/Windows-taking-too-long-to-shut-down/README.md

    - Use sleep mode instead of shutting down your PC to maintain the connection.

 ### Conclusion
-The issue primarily stems from the receiver entering standby mode, causing disconnections.
+The issue primarily stems from the receiver entering standby mode and the way Windows 11 handles this scenario after recent updates.
 By using a more reliable receiver and adjusting your usage habits, you can mitigate the problem until a permanent fix is released in a future Windows update.

 Feel free to open an issue if you have further questions or need additional assistance.
 Your feedback helps improve the solution for everyone facing similar problems.

 ---